lriuui0x0/vim-lldb/README.md

 # Vim-LLDB

 This is a LLDB debugger plugin for Neovim.
-It's currently in a very early stage, bug report would be much appreciated!
+It's currently in a very early stage, bug report and feature request would be much appreciated!

 ## Functionality